mongodb/terraform-provider-mongodbatlas/.github/ISSUE_TEMPLATE/Bug_Report.md

 ### Terraform Configuration File
 <!--
-Paste here all the required parts of your Terraform MongoDB Atlas Provider configuration file below here.
+Paste here all the required parts of your Terraform MongoDB Atlas Provider configuration file below.
 You can alternatively consider creating a [**GitHub Gist**](https://gist.github.com/) with the information and share it here.

 Please be sure to redact any sensitive information; common examples include API Keys, passwords, other secrets, or any items your project/business may consider sensitive such as hostnames or usernames.
 -->